opencomputeproject/SAI/doc/sai-ptf/tunnel_test_plan.md

 ### Test steps: <!-- omit in toc -->
 1. Generate ingress decap packet as decribed by Testing Data Packet
-2. Send encap packet from lag2.
+2. Send decap packet from port1.
 3. Generate expected encap packet as decribed by Testing Data Packet.
-4. Recieve encap packet from port1, compare it with expected encap packet.
+4. Recieve encap packet from lag2, compare it with expected encap packet.

 ## Test Group3: IP IN IP P2MP Tunnel Decap